tusharghodake/tusharghodake/README.md

 - 👋 Hi, I’m @tusharghodake
-- 👀 I’m interested in data engineering
+- 👀 I’m interested in Scripting, DevOps, Data Engineering
-- 🌱 I’m currently learning ...PySpark
+- 🌱 I’m currently learning ...DevOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...